Bridport - Dorset

 1769 The Marquis of Granby Inn was built on the former site of St John the Baptist Hospital and Chapel in East Street, later to become the Masonic Hall.

-1782 The Guildhall (council chamber and local court) was badly damaged by fire.
-It was demolished.
+1782 The Markett House was destroyed by fire and the Guildhall (council chamber and local court) was badly damaged.
+Both were demolished.

 1785 Act of Parliament passed for building a Town Hall, better cleansing, paving and prohibiting any new buildings from being roofed with thatch.